Khan Jahan Lodi: Reign of Jahangir

 Khan Jahan Lodi's successful career during Jahangir's rule was unprecedented for an Afghan, and controversial among the Mughal elite.
-He was the highest ranking Afghan, and one of the highest ranking nobles of the empire; he had managed to reach a rank of 6000 zat and 6000 sowar, the second-highest rank of that era.
-Historian Richard Eaton notes that Jahangir held him in great confidence despite his minimal political/military accomplishments.
+He was the highest ranking Afghan, and one of the highest ranking nobles of the empire; he had managed to reach a rank of 6000 zat and 6000 sawar, the second-highest rank of that era.
+Historian John F, Richards notes that Jahangir held him in great confidence despite his minimal political/military accomplishments.
 Scholars have explained Khan Jahan Lodi's rise as part of Jahangir's strategy to conciliate and recruit Afghans into the Mughal imperial system.
 This group was hostile to Mughal rule in Akbar's time, and participated in key rebellions.
 Jahangir may have hoped that Khan Jahan Lodi's example would improve the Afghan view of the Mughal ruling system.
 Khan Jahan Lodi was not the only Afghan noble who was inducted into the imperial fold, but high appointments were rare.
-Historian Munis Faruqui notes that Khan Jahan Lodi's connections with Afghan networks in the empire were what prevented Afghan rebellion during the later years of Jahangir's rule.
+Historian Munis D. Faruqui notes that Khan Jahan Lodi's connections with Afghan networks in the empire were what prevented Afghan rebellion during the later years of Jahangir's rule.